Data enrichment part III: determining your target market

 - Manual research

-Depending on your ideal customer profile, some of these methods would yield better results than others.
+Depending on your ideal customer profile, some of these methods for determining target markets would yield better results than others.